freedomzx/KoroneBot/README.md

 Gives the weather (temperature, pressure, humidity) in any place in the world using the OpenWeather API.

 Order: Send "!weather", wait for bot response, send zip code, wait for bot response, send country's 2 letter ISO code (instructions given from bot), receive weather information.

+### POKEDEX COMMANDS

+## !pokedex

+Gives the general pokedex info for a pokemon: name, sprite, typing, abilities, and description.

+Order:  Send "!pokedex <pokemon name>

+## !pokesprite

+Gives the sprite for a pokemon, front, back, shiny, or normal colored.

+Order: Send "!pokesprite <pokemon name> <front or back> <shiny or default>", get picture.

+## !pokeability

+Gives the information for an ability.

+Order: Send "!pokesprite <ability name>".
+If it is a multi-word ability, please use quotations.  "!pokesprite "<ability name>"

+THANK YOU FOR THE TEAM AT https://pokeapi.co/ FOR POWERING THE POKEDEX!

 ### Other commands